-- For each Providing Unit the TSOs will identify the assessible Trading Periods in the reporting month where the DQ (Dispatch Quantity) values were different from those in the previous Trading Periods, which indicates ramping in general. - 2.
-For each of those assessible Trading Periods, the TSOs will evaluate whether the unit has followed those identified DQs, Yes (Y) or No (N) within a tolerance. - Tolerance level = Maximum of [5% of DQ] and [2% of Registered Capacity]. - Tolerance used for under provision only.
-Over provision is not penalised. - 3.
-RPP will be calculated as the percentage in the reporting month of those assessible Trading Periods where the unit output is Y. - RPP will be calculated to 3 decimal places (XX.XXX%).
+- 1. For each Providing Unit the TSOs will identify, using Single Electricity Market (SEM) data and EDIL 'Fail to Sync' Instructions, the assessable Trading Periods (ATPs) in the reporting month where the DQ (Dispatch Quantity) values were different from those in the previous Trading Periods, which indicates ramping in general, or where a 'Fail to Sync' has occurred. - 2.
+For each of those ATPs, the TSOs will evaluate whether the unit has followed those identified DQs, Yes (Y) or No (N) within a tolerance. - Tolerance level = 5% of Registered Capacity. - Tolerance used for under provision only.
+Over provision is not penalised. - If the unit has experienced a fail to sync event during an ATP, it will be considered a failure (N). - 3.
+RPP will be calculated as the percentage in the reporting month of those assessable Trading Periods where the unit output is Y. - RPP will be calculated to 3 decimal places (XX.XXX%).